-With our Lifetime Mortgage you stay in your home until you or the last surviving borrower dies, or moves out of the home and into long-term care, as long as you comply with the terms and conditions which your adviser will explain to you.
+With all of our Lifetime Mortgages you (or both of you if borrowing jointly) stay in your home until you die or move out of the home into long-term care, as long as you comply with the product terms and conditions which your adviser will explain to you.

 Failure to comply with these could result in the forced sale of your property and the loss of the right to Inheritance Protection, if this has been chosen.

 What happens if the property market falls in value and I have a lifetime mortgage?

 All of our Lifetime Mortgages come with a No Negative Equity Guarantee.
 It means that even if your home goes down in value, you or your beneficiaries will never have to pay back more than the amount your property is sold for, provided it is sold for the best price reasonably obtainable.Your financial adviser will explain the terms and conditions of this.

 I have a Legal & General Lifetime Mortgage.
 How can I make a complaint?

 We know that sometimes things can go wrong.
 Our number one priority is to provide you with the highest level of customer service.
 If there’s a problem please let us know and we’ll try to provide a solution as quickly as possible.